ayumubanban/ayutech-blog/README.md

 <br />
 This is built by Gatsby and deployed by Netlify.
 <br />
-This blog is written in only japanese, sorry...
+This blog is written in only japanese
 </p>